JuliaPlots/UnicodePlots.jl/README.md

 ## High-level Interface

-There are a couple of ways to generate typical plots without a much verbosity.
+There are a couple of ways to generate typical plots without much verbosity.
 These are the four main high-level functions for typical scenarios:

   - Scatterplot
   - Lineplot